bwelboren/portswigger/academy/2fa_broken_logic/solution/steps.md

 ```
-a) Intercept the GET request to /login2 with burp
+) Login as wiener:peter
-b) Send above request to repeater and change verify cookie to carlos and send (making sure a mfa code is generated for carlos)
+) Go to /login2 change verify cookie from wiener to carlos, reload page
-c) Paste in the portswigger lab url and session cookie in code at main()
+) Paste in the portswigger lab url and session cookie in code at main()
-d) Run code and have patience
+) Run code and have patience
-e) When found put the mfa-code in the input box at /login2 make sure verify cookie is still set as carlos
+) When found put the mfa-code in the input box at /login2
 ```